-As the first major agreement concluded since the establishment of the WTO in 1995, the Agreement on Trade Facilitation is a significant milestone.
-The Agreement is designed to deliver practical measures to strengthen global trade and economic growth.
-In undertaking the Agreement's obligations.
-WTO Members will remove the regulatory and procedural burdens traders face when conducting international trade, by harmonising and streamlining global customs procedures and making trade regulations more transparent.
+As the first major agreement concluded since the establishment of the WTO in 1995, the Agreement is a significant milestone.
+It is designed to deliver practical measures to strengthen global trade and economic growth.
+In undertaking the Agreement's obligations, WTO Members will remove the regulatory and procedural burdens traders face when conducting international trade, by harmonising and streamlining global customs procedures and making trade regulations more transparent.

 Australian negotiators, led by DFAT representatives at Australia's WTO mission in Geneva, played a pivotal role in securing the successful conclusion of this agreement after almost 10 years of negotiations.
 Australia played a particularly important role in co-sponsoring and pushing for obligations to provide advance rulings and to prioritise the clearance of perishable goods.
 Implementation of these obligations by WTO Members will provide significant benefits to Australian exporters.

 Two-thirds of the expected benefits of the Agreement are expected to flow to developing countries.
 The full implementation of the agreement by developing countries will boost economic growth and create millions of jobs.
 Australia is working to assist developing countries to implement the agreement.

 Australia hosts international dialogue on Trade Facilitation Reform – December 2016